KILTprotocol/kilt-did-driver/docs/did-spec/spec.md

 To make it possible for the deposit payer to claim back the deposit, KILT allows not only the DID subject, but also the deposit owner for a given DID, to delete that DID from the blockchain state.
 This deposit is returned only upon deletion of the DID, to incentivise keeping on the blockchain only data that is still relevant and subsidising the removal of unnecessary storage space.

+> For security reasons, a full DID can only be created once.
+After it is deactivated, it is permanently added to a "blacklist" which prevents a DID with the same identifier from being created again.
+For more details, please visit the [Security Requirements](#security-requirements) section.

 ### Migrate a light DID to a full DID

 KILT allows a light DID to be migrated to a full DID without invalidating any of the credentials that were issued to the light DID before migration.